 We value creating high-quality forage for the local community, especially those engaged in food production.
 Recognizing that fields vary in composition, we strive to match our customers with the best type of feed for their animals, and do not believe in the “commodity hay” mentality.

 Most of our fields are a variation of a Timothy/Orchardgrass/Native Grass mix with some clover.
-Our bales are solid, averaging 40 lbs, and just shy of three feet long.
+Our bales are solid, averaging 35-40 lbs, and about three feet long.
 We mow during the peak of the day for best sugar content (though do make some batches of earlier-mown lower-sugar product for some of our horse customers with special dietary needs.)
 Our field fertility is diligently managed, individually tested, and amended responsibly each season.

-- Standard pricing is “Out of the barn” for you to come pick up your hay (all of our barns are easy access, and we gladly help you load up!)
+- Standard pricing is “Out of the barn” for you to come pick up your hay (we gladly help you load up!)

-- We also offer “off-the-wagon” discounts if you pick up on a baling day for an additional savings – it greatly helps our day, and we gladly pass that along to you for a discount.
+- We also offer “off-the-wagon” discounts if you pick up on a baling day for an additional savings – it greatly helps our day and barn space, and we gladly pass that along to you for a discount!

 - For the most part we don’t have time or capacity to deliver, but very local delivery is a possibility, depending on how far you are, for an added fee.
 Please feel free to ask!